kim-chair/ai-visual-zine-editor/README.md

 - `LOCATION`
 - `LYRIA_LOCATION`

-**Built with the Google Gen AI Python SDK (`google-genai`) on Google Cloud Vertex AI.**
+> Note: Depending on your project, region, and model access, you may also need to update the configured Gemini and Lyria model IDs in `app.py`.

-> Note: Most Gemini features use the Google Gen AI SDK on Vertex AI, while Lyria 2 soundtrack generation is sent to the Vertex AI predict endpoint directly using Google authentication.
+**Built as a local Streamlit app with Vertex AI as the model backend.
+Gemini calls use the Google Gen AI SDK (`google-genai`), while Lyria 2 is invoked through the Vertex AI predict endpoint.**

 ## Tech stack